Selection for Interview

 All shortlisted candidates will be contacted within a few weeks of the interview.
 The successful candidate will be offered the position verbally from the panel Chairperson while unsuccessful candidates will be notified in writing.
 If requested, the panel Chairperson will provide feedback to unsuccessful applicants who received an interview, indicating the reasons why their application was not successful.
 If you do not receive any correspondence from WALGA within five weeks of the interview, please assume that your application was unsuccessful in this instance.

-WALGA is an award/agreement free workplace and as such, all employees at WALGA are employed on fixed term contracts.
+WALGA is an award/agreement free workplace and as such, all employees at WALGA are employed on maximum term contracts.